Going to an indoor ski resort is probably the best offseason training option for snowboard riders (and skiers too), especially those with real snow.

 So to round up a bit I would like to say Harbin Wanda Indoor Ski Resort is really a nice place to visit, not just because it’s the world’s biggest indoor ski resort, but this is a great place for you to experience the new China development.

 The affordable price for snowboarding lessons makes this a great place for you to prepare yourself for the upcoming trips to the mountain.

 So yeah!
-If you ever happen to go to China during Spring to Autumn, do plan a trip to this very nice and new indoor ski resort.
+If you ever happen to go to China from Spring to Autumn, do plan a trip to this very nice and new indoor ski resort.